phantom-node/cryptreboot/README.md

 If the problem persists, then please report a bug describing your setup.

 The solution of last resort is to use `--insecure-memory` flag, which disables memory locking completely.

+### Unable to kexec on reboot using old systemd

+Ubuntu 20.04 ships with `systemd` which may fall back to standard reboot instead of using `kexec`, because this utility is located on a filesystem being unmounted during the shutdown sequence.

+As a result, using cryptreboot would feel like using normal reboot.

+To tell if your system is affected, you have to check messages printed to the console after you run cryptreboot.
+This message happens just before reboot, so you will have just a few milliseconds to notice it on screen:

+> shutdown[1]: (sd-kexec) failed with exit status 1

+[There is a fix](https://bugs.launchpad.net/ubuntu/+source/systemd/+bug/1969365) waiting to be included in a stable release update to `systemd` since 2023-07-21.

+In the meantime, as a workaround, you can use `kexec` directly. **Warning: it will skip the standard shutdown procedure.
+Filesystems won't be unmounted, services won't be stopped, etc. It is like hitting `reset` button**.
+However, when you use a decent filesystem with journalling the risk of things going bad should not be high.

+Given the above warning, to reboot skipping the shutdown procedure, run:

+    $ sudo cryptreboot -p
+    $ sudo kexec -e # will skip proper shutdown sequence

 ## Development